Skip to content

 Part 3: The Pair Selection Puzzle

-How to ask the right questions when you can't ask them all
+Asking the right questions when you can't ask them all

-After 20 comparisons, the app knows a few things:
+Twenty comparisons in, the app knows a few things:

 • Pendant #183 has never been compared.
 Complete mystery.

 Figure 1: The fundamental tradeoff.
 Pure exploitation might miss better options; pure exploration wastes comparisons on known mediocre items.
-We need a principled balance.

 We need a principled way to balance.

-The Naive Approaches (And Why They Fail)
+The Obvious Ideas (And Why They Fail)

 • ❌ Shows obviously mismatched pairs (uninformative)

-• ✅ Ensures every item gets exposure
+• ✅ Every item gets exposure

-• ❌ Doesn't account for match quality (#1 vs #200 teaches nothing)
+• ❌ Doesn't care about match quality (#1 vs #200 teaches nothing)

 • ❌ Ignores uncertainty—some items need more matches than others

-• ✅ Close matches are more informative
+• ✅ Close matches are informative

 • ❌ Ignores uncertainty (σ\sigma)

-• ❌ Never explores new, uncertain items
+• ❌ Never explores new items

 We need something smarter.

-E[Δσ]: Expected Uncertainty Reduction
+E[Δσ]E[\Delta\sigma]: Expected Uncertainty Reduction

 Answer: measure how much uncertainty will shrink.